-The proofs below can be adapted (simplified) to provide an elementary analysis of performance of the KL-UCB algorithm on the class of all distributions over a bounded interval, by keeping only Parts~1 and~2 of the proofs below.
+The proof below can be adapted (simplified) to provide an elementary analysis of performance of the KL-UCB algorithm on the class of all distributions over a bounded interval, by keeping only its Parts~1 and~2.
 The study of KL-UCB in~\citet{cappe_kullbackleibler_2013} remained somewhat intricate and limited to finitely supported distributions. \\

-We provide first an anytime analysis, i.e., the proof of Theorem~\ref{th:asymptoticanytime}, and then explain the simplifications in the analysis (and improvements in the second-order terms in the regret bound) arising when the horizon $T$ is known, i.e., as far as the proof of Theorem~\ref{th:distribdependent} is concerned.